 If you notice any of the above signs, book your pet a check up with their vet.

-To avoid discomfort for your pet and the expense of anaesthetised dental treatment, prevention of dental disease is definitely best!
+To avoid discomfort for your pet and the expense of anaesthetized dental treatment, prevention of dental disease is definitely best!
 Make daily teeth brushing part of your dog or cat’s routine: use a pet or soft children’s toothbrush and don’t use human toothpaste, instead use meat flavoured animal toothpastes.
 Start by just using the toothpaste on your finger and do this daily from a young age.
+Then progress to adding in the toothbrush: this is the most important part because the bristles are required to reach plaque under the gumline.
 This may seem odd to start, but most will enjoy the attention once used to it, and their meaty toothpaste treat!
 Even after having had dental treatment, dental disease can still return, so this is important to maintain afterwards.

 Some cat and dogs, may find this more challenging so other options include mouthwashes and dental chews and foods.
-Our nurses also offer free dental clinics, so please call us to arrange a session for personalised, tailored advice for your pet.
-Do not feed your pets bones: these commonly cause teeth to break and splinters can damage their gums and throats.
+Our nurses offer free dental clinics, so please call us to arrange a session for personalised, tailored advice for your pet.
+Please avoid feeding your pets bones: these commonly cause teeth to break due to the high forces required to chew them and splinters can damage their gums and throats.